What is Trimetazidine used for?

 Trimetazidine is a drug indicated for the treatment of ischemic heart disease (angina pectoris).
 It is an anti-ischemic medication that improves left ventricular function in diabetic patients with coronary artery disease.
 Trimetazidine is also used in the treatment of dizziness and tinnitus.
+This medicine may also be used to treat other conditions as determined by your doctor.

 The dosage of Trimetazidine prescribed to each patient will vary.
 Always follow your physician’s instructions and/or the directions on the prescription drug label.